-Ciprofloxacin is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
-Its empirical formula is $C{17}H{18}FN_3O_3$ and its molecular weight is 331.4.
-It is a faintly yellowish to light yellow crystalline substance and its chemical structure is as follows:
+CIPRO IV (ciprofloxacin) is a synthetic broad-spectrum antimicrobial agent for intravenous (IV) administration.
+Ciprofloxacin, a fluoroquinolone, is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
+Its empirical formula is $C{17}H{18}FN_3O_3$ and its chemical structure is: